Identification of Beneficial and Detrimental Structure Locations Around Flettner Rotors Using Topology-Optimization-Inspired Sensitivity Fields: Mathematical Model

-This paper aims to determine topological sensitivities of the time-averaged, statistically converged flow field to identify regions in the vicinity of a Flettner rotor to judge on the influence of material placement on the performance of the rotor.
-All forward calculations are carried out until the averaged flow fields are converged, which motivates the following cost function
+The present study aims to identify beneficial and detrimental regions for material placement in the vicinity of a Flettner rotor by evaluating topological sensitivities of statistically converged flow fields.
+Since the underlying hybrid RANS/LES simulations are inherently unsteady, all forward calculations are carried out until statistical convergence of the time-averaged quantities is achieved.
+This motivates the following force-based objective functional